-We have audited the financial statements of Nova Scotia Education Common Services Bureau ("the Corporation"), which comprise the statement of financial position as at March 31, 2020 and the statement of operations and accumulated surplus, statement of change in net financial assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Nova Scotia Education Common Services Bureau ("the Corporation"), which comprise the statement of financial position as at March 31, 2021 and the statements of operations and accumulated surplus, change in net financial assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2020, and results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards excluding PS 4200.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2021, and results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards excluding PS 4200.